zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 name of the database key in the configuration.

-You also need to set `migrations_paths` in the database configurations to tell Rails where to find the migrations.
+You also need to set `migrations_paths` in the database configurations to tell Zoisite where to find the migrations.

 For example the `animals` database would look for migrations in the `db/animals_migrate` directory and `primary` would look in `db/migrate`.
-Rails generators now take a `--database` option so that the file is generated in the correct directory.
+Zoisite generators now take a `--database` option so that the file is generated in the correct directory.
 The command can be run like so:

 ```bash
 $ bin/rails generate migration CreateDogs name:string --database animals
 ```

-If you are using Rails generators, the scaffold and model generators will create the abstract class for you.
+If you are using Zoisite generators, the scaffold and model generators will create the abstract class for you.
 Simply pass the database key to the command line.

 ```bash